minprog/progbg2/intro/recursion/recursion.md

 surprisingly easily implemented with use of recursion:

     def print_all_lists(list, n, elements):
         if n==0:                # stop condition
             print(list)
         else:
             for i in elements:
-                list.append(i)       # add element
+                list.append(i)  # add element to list
                 print_all_lists(list, n-1, elements)
-                list.pop()           # remove to add other element later
+                list.pop()      # remove last element from list

     print_all_lists([], 3, ['a','b'])

 Execute the program and see what happens when you print all lists of length 4 or add another element 'c'.

+We want to build a list of n elements and for each choice we have 2 options, elements 'a' and 'b'.
+To solve this problem recursively we can first add 'a' and then simply build a list of the remaining n-1 elements (note the recursive definition), and then remove 'a' and add 'b' and again build a list of the remaining n-1 elements.
 The evaluation can be visualized as:

 ![](recursive_list.png)

-- At first the option 'a' is selected in the for-loop at all three levels.
+- At the start the first element 'a' is selected in the for-loop at all three levels.

 - After the first print the function returns, the last choice is removed, and the next option 'b' is selected at level 3.